Jobs, Salaries, and Careers for MBA Graduates

 |Director of program management, business process||$116,28011|

 Health Care Management

 Salaries in this field can vary depending on the type of health care facility.
-For example, the U.S. Bureau of Labor Statistics states that the median compensation for administrators was:
+For example, the U.S. Bureau of Labor Statistics states that the median compensation for medical and health services manager was:

 Ready to take the next step?
 Call a program manager at 1-844-386-7321 or request a free program brochure.